openstax/openstax-cms/docs/app-design.md

 ### API
 * APIs for various data
   * images - images used on OS site.
 Images are defined here to add the URL to the image, since it's stored on cloudfront.
 It reduces one API call for the FE.
-Also,SVGs, since those are not considered images by Wagtail.
-  * documents - PDFs, PowerPoints, text files, etc.
+  * documents - PDFs, PowerPoints, text files, etc. SVGs are also under documents since they are not considered images by Wagtail.
   * adopters -
   * progress - an API to hold progress for the adoptor quiz.
 The FE writes progress to it and retrieves it when needed.
   * sticky note - a time limited banner that displays at the top of the site